KavrakiLab/TL-MHC/README.md

 ## Usage

 To use these tools, you will need to have either `conda` or `mamba` installed.
 We highly recommend mamba, as it handles dependencies much faster and more reliably.
 To install `mamba` follow the instructions [here](https://mamba.readthedocs.io/en/latest/mamba-installation.html).

+First, clone the repo, and get into the main folder of the repo (where this README file is found).
 When either `conda` or `mamba` are sucessfully installed, you can create an enviroment by simply running:

 ```
   mamba env create -f TLenv.yml